 I haven’t written about how Bing decides upon the landing pages they show in Deeplinks, but decided that it would be worth seeing how they might do that to learn how to possibly make sure that deeplinks would show up in search results for a site on a search for that site’s name.
 I searched through the USPTO and found a patent from Microsoft that provided some information about Deeplinks at Microsoft.
 The patent starts by describing one of the problems with the search that it was created to address:

 In particular, users may search for information and documents by entering search queries comprising one or more terms that may be of interest to the user.
 After receiving a search query from a user, a search engine identifies documents and/or web pages that are relevant based on the terms.
 A search page is returned with a list of hyperlinks to “landing pages” that correspond with the identified documents and/or web pages.
 Because of its utility, web searching, that is, the process of finding relevant web pages and documents for user-issued search queries has arguably become one of the most popular services on the Internet today.
 However, in some instances, when a user selects a search result and accesses a landing page, although that landing page may be within a website (i.e., collection of web pages within a given domain) that contains the information the user is after, that particular landing page may not have the relevant information.
 As a result, the user may have to browse or search pages within the website to find the information the user is seeking.

 The patent tells us that it aims at “providing personalized deeplinks for search results selected based at least in part on an end user’s behavior information.”

-This isn’t only search behavior information from the person searching, but could be from many searchers.
+This isn’t only searching behavior information from the person searching but could be from many searchers.
 Which pages do people visiting a website tend to visit as a landing page on a site?
 The patent tells us specifically:

 The Microsoft patent is: